Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Formulation and Preliminaries

-\textbf{Triangulability of a 2.5D independent partition}.
+\textbf{Handling of nontriangulable 2.5D independent partition}.
 Some partitions cannot find a triangulation, which we call \emph{ill-posed partitions}.
-For example, the prism in~\Cref{tab:ill_cases} is twisted so much that any lateral triangulation will lead to self-intersections.
+For example, the prism in~\Cref{fig:fake_ill} (a) is twisted so much that any lateral triangulation will lead to self-intersections.
 Although the prism is a triangle-to-triangle case, the ill-posed prism does not legitimately enclose a volume.
 Ill-posed partitions are separate from \emph{quasi-ill-posed partitions}, which can triangulate with a different lateral triangulation.
-For example, a prism has eight possible ways to tessellate three quadrilateral faces (\Cref{tab:ill_cases}); two of them lead to a Sch\"onhardt prism and cannot triangulate, but choosing a different scheme will avoid this situation.
+We show in Supplemental Materials that a prism has eight possible ways to tessellate three quadrilateral faces; two of them lead to a Sch\"{o}nhardt prism and cannot triangulate, but choosing a different scheme will avoid this situation (\Cref{fig:fake_ill} (b) and (c)).
 We further discuss the adjustment of lateral triangulation later.

-Should an ill-posed partition appear while no alternative way exists to decompose the domain, the spacetime cannot be triangulated.
-Unfortunately, ill-posed partitions suggest that temporal discretization is insufficient.
-In this case one can refine the temporal resolution with a smaller temporal gap $\Delta t$ so that no ill-posed partitions appear.\footnotemark~In other words, one can upsample the temporal resolution with field-following interpolation (Eq.~\eqref{eq:ff}) before attempting spacetime meshing.
+Should an ill-posed partition appear while no alternative way exists to decompose the domain, the space cannot be triangulated.
+Unfortunately, ill-posed partitions suggest that poloidal discretization is insufficient.
+In this case, one can refine the poloidal resolution with a smaller gap $\Delta \phi$ so that no ill-posed partitions appear.\footnotemark~In other words, one can upsample the toroidal resolution with field-following interpolation (Eq.~\eqref{eq:ff}) before space meshing.